johnpaulwelsh/hakyll-movie-blog/posts/indiana-jones-series.markdown

 8/10

-**2) _Temple of Doom_ (07.25.20)**
+**2) _The Temple of Doom_ (07.25.20)**

 This movie is so bonkers.
-I feel like Lucas and Spielberg were like "hey remember how all those old adventure serials were super racist and drawn out with the action scenes?
+I feel like Lucas and Spielberg were like, "hey remember how all those old adventure serials were super racist and drawn out with the action scenes?
 Let's make an homage to them by outdoing them on every front!"

 I don't actually think this movie is racist, at least not in the obvious ways.
-The death cult is clearly not representative of any mainstream Indian religious practices, and the poor villager at the beginning don't come across as requiring white saviors so much as requiring anybody brave enough to venture into the unknown.
+The death cult is clearly not representative of any mainstream Indian religious practices, and the poor villagers at the beginning don't come across as requiring white saviors so much as requiring anybody brave enough to venture into the unknown.

 Short Round is a gift from God, man he is so funny and cute in this movie.